mballen-1/Al-Zheimer-detection-in-MRI/README.md

 # Action111.txt

 This one is a Matlab code to run the interface of the software.
-It uses some function of MAtlab language that are based in Dilatation or Contraction basic concepts in Discrete Mathematics for treating images.
+It uses some function of Matlab language that are based in Dilatation or Contraction...Basic concepts in Discrete Mathematics for treating images.